 Appreciation Note:

-Thank you for taking the time to read our version of Inaki Williams’ Biography.
+Thank you for taking the time to read the story of Inaki Williams, whose story is similar to that of Samu Omorodion.
 We care about accuracy and fairness in our continuous quest to deliver African Football Stories.
 Inaki’s Bio is part of our amazing collection of the History of Ghanaian Football Players.

 In the course of reading Williams’ memoir, you may find errors, commissions or corrections.
 Please reach out to us via comment to tell us where we should improve in our African biographical writing.
 We’d also like you to tell us what you think about Inaki’s career or our impressive story about him.